Redvers Encryption Device

 How it Works

-The diagram below shows how an encryption / decryption procedure might be used in a typical application environment.
+The diagram below shows how encryption / decryption routines might be used to transfer confidential data from one secure environment to another:

-The Redvers Encryption Device runs the standard AES cipher, which means it can generate ciphertext for decryption by other AES ciphers and decrypt ciphertext, generated by other AES ciphers.
+The Redvers Encryption Module runs the standard AES cipher, which means it can generate ciphertext for decryption by other AES ciphers and decrypt ciphertext, generated by other AES ciphers.

 Technical Information

-The Redvers Encryption Device (2.1) uses the Advanced Encryption Standard (AES) algorithm, sometimes known as the Rijndael algorithm, to encrypt and decrypt data using 128, 192 or 256 bit keys.
-The AES symmetric block cipher was announced in 2001 by the National Institute of Standards and Technology (NIST) in U.S. FIPS Publication 197.
-Its worldwide use is encouraged by the U. S. Government and many specialist security organizations.
+The Redvers Encryption Module (2.1) uses the Advanced Encryption Standard (AES) algorithm, developed by two Belgian cryptographers, Vincent Rijmen and Joan Daemen (a combination of their surnames producing the Rijndael name).
+The AES symmetric block cipher was announced in 2001 by the National Institute of Standards and Technology (NIST) in FIPS Publication 197.

-The AES algorithm is used in conjunction with one of five confidentiality modes, defined in NIST Special Publication 800-38A.
+The AES algorithm is used in conjunction with one of five primary confidentiality modes, defined in NIST Special Publication 800-38A.
 These modes are: Electronic Code Book (ECB), Cipher Block Chaining (CBC), Cipher Feed Back (CFB), Output Feed Back (OFB) and Counter (CTR).
-The Redvers Encryption Device supports all these confidentiality modes.

-The Redvers Encryption Device fully conforms to FIPS PUB 197 and NIST Special Publication 800-38A specifications and has been validated by the Cryptographic Algorithm Validation Program (CAVP) at NIST - validation number 1141.
+The Redvers Encryption Module fully supports and conforms to all the above confidentiality modes and has been validated by the Cryptographic Algorithm Validation Program (CAVP) at NIST - validation number 1141.

-Redvers Encryption Device programs do not contain any information that can be used to derive encryption keys or plaintext values.
+Redvers Encryption Module programs do not contain any information that can be used to derive encryption keys or plaintext values.
 These programs are simply computer instructions that result in the publicly known, AES cipher logic process.
-They can therefore be used in production and development environments.
+They are therefore suitable for production and development environments.

-Machine memory used by the device to temporarily store plaintext and encryption keys, is wiped clean with a "clean storage" call, once all data has been encrypted or decrypted.
+Machine memory used by the software to temporarily store plaintext and encryption keys, is wiped clean with a "clean storage" call, once all data has been encrypted or decrypted.

-Due to the fact that COBOL data can terminate with a binary field, the Redvers Encryption Device uses the Public-Key Cryptography Standards (PKCS#5) padding method (ECB, CBC and CFB confidentiality modes only).
+Due to the fact that COBOL data can terminate with a binary field, the Redvers Encryption Module uses the Public-Key Cryptography Standards (PKCS#7) padding method (ECB, CBC and CFB confidentiality modes only).

-In order to facilitate the generation of test data, ciphertext can be returned in base64 encoded form (as defined in IETF RFC 2045) or as a single integer (some truncation may apply).
+In order to facilitate the generation of test data, ciphertext can be returned in Base64 encoded form (as defined in IETF RFC 4648) or as a single integer (some truncation may apply).

 Encryption rates are 125,000 bytes per second running ECB confidentiality mode with a 256 bit key.
 Decryption rates are 60,000 bytes per second running ECB mode with a 256 bit key.
 Faster decryption rates can be achieved if CFB, OFB or CTR confidentiality modes are used, as these modes use the forward cipher for decryption.
 All benchmark timings were performed on an IBM zSeries mainframe running z/OS 1.10.